The Woodlands Country Club: Palmer Course

 Opened in 1990 and designed by Arnold Palmer, it later expanded to 27 holes.
 The original two nines are named King and General; the third is Deacon, after his father, and opened in 1995.
 The course has a large practice facility, with a putting and separate chipping facility.

 Player Course

 Designed by Gary Player, the 18-hole course opened in 2002.
 Eleven of its holes have water in play, and the course is equipped with a large practice facility, with a putting and separate chipping green.
 The course has a clubhouse, with a pro-shop and store.
 The Clubhouse also has a cafe.
 The course also has an indoor room for the golf performance center.

 Clubhouse

 The 33,000 sqft clubhouse houses a grill, and library for members to have small meetings.
 There is a full-bar, and a small bar for the men below the main floor.
 There is a window-serve snack bar on the lower floor, along with the pro-shop.

 A new building is being built that will house another dining room, and other rooms which are with the status TBD.

 Ownership

-ClubCorp purchased The Woodlands Country Club in 2015.
+Arcis purchased The Woodlands Country Club from ClubCorp in 2025.